 • The distance between the two bases is referred to as the altitude or the height.

-Example: Let’s suppose our trapezoid has bases that are 6 meters and 8 meters long and a height of 4 meters so our formula would look like this.
+Let’s suppose our trapezoid has bases that are 6 meters and 8 meters long and a height of 4 meters so our formula becomes:

 Step 1: First, the two bases will need to be added together.
 So, we say 5m + 8m = 14m.